-Teen drivers engage in reckless behavior because they are less able to perceive risk.
-They have difficulty identifying hazards that could lead to a crash and often overestimate their ability to handle the hazards they do identify.
-Teen drivers also tend to bring along passengers that distract them from driving and encourage them to participate in reckless speeding, racing, or "driving games."
+In many cases we see these young drivers get involved in reckless behavior on the road because they are far less likely to be able to see the risk in front of them .
+They have difficulty identifying hazards that could potentially result in a crash and because of this they can very often overestimate their ability to deal with the hazards they do identify.
+These teen drivers also have a tendency to bring along passengers who distract them from driving and encourage them to participate in reckless speeding, racing, or “driving games.”

-Unfortunately, millions of parents continue to believe that their child's new license guarantees responsible driving.
-Every day, mothers and fathers learn that they must plan a funeral for a child who didn't live long enough to graduate from high school, get married, or have a family of his own.
-To add to the tragedy, many of these parents must also live with the realization that their teen's reckless driving caused injury or death to innocent people involved in the crash.
+Unfortunately, parents, despite being faced with so much evidence around teen drivers, want to believe that their child’s new license is a grantee for responsible driving, which of course it is not.
+Every day, parents are discovering the tragic news that they have to plan a funeral for a child who didn’t live long enough to graduate from high school, get married, or have a family of their own, simply because they were not responsive enough at the wheel.
+To add to the tragedy, a great number of these parents also have to live with the knowledge that their teen’s careless driving resulted in the injury or death of innocent people who may have been involved in the crash.

 Teen driving too important to ignore.
 In fact, teen drivers with involved and supportive parents are half as likely to speed, 70 percent less likely to drive drunk, 30 percent less likely to use their cell phones while on the road, and twice as likely to wear their seat belts.
 Talking to your teens about reckless driving will help make the road safer for everyone.

 As parents we have to be aware of the dangers which our teens face when they get behind the wheel and we must do our part in properly educating them about the dangers that are into led with being on the road, and how to drive in a safe manner that ensures everyone else using the road and our children, always get home safely.
 The risks are just too big for people to have a cavalier attitude about this.